-The result details section of the breath test report shows the result of each test element and when the test was performed.
-Operators must reasonably establish that the Intoxilyzer 9000 was working properly with all its parts attached and in good working order at the time of testing so that their test results will be admissible.
+The result details section of the breath test report shows the result of each element of the breath test followed by any warning messages encountered during the execution of those elements.
+Operators must reasonably establish that the Intoxilyzer 9000 was working properly with all its parts attached and in good working order at the time of testing so that their test results will be both admissible and credible.
 The information provided in the result details section of the report should be considered when developing an opinion whether or not the instrument was working properly at the time of testing.
 Normal details listed on an Intoxilyzer 9000 Breath Test Report include the result and time of the following test elements: